openforis/sepal-doc/docs/source/modules/dwn/alos_mosaics.rst

 Export dataset
 --------------

 When you're satified with the information displayed, it can be exported for further use in GIS software or in a GEE process.
-The tool provides two main exportation options: as an asset (in GEE) or a .tif file (in SEPAL).
+The tool provides two main exportation options:

+-    an asset (in GEE), or
+-    a .tif file (in SEPAL).

 Both use the GEE export system and share the same set of parameters: